ParrotCore/lkon/README.md

 * `True` and `False` values are case sensitive and must start with uppercase letter;
 * You can write your own comments by starting line with `#`, they will be ignored;
 * You can set RegExp values by putting them into / /, optionally you can add some flags, e.g. /^h(e)+ll(o)+$/i.
+* Now you can read files easily by putting their paths in " " and adding flags, which are the encoding.
+E.g "/path/to/file.lkon"utf8!

 # LKON supports these types of data:
 * undefined